Sampretha/Sasefied/README.md

-# Sasefied- Real-Time Transcription System with Speaker Diarization
+# Sasefied- Real-Time Transcription System

-This project implements a real-time transcription system using Flask for the backend and React for the frontend.
-It includes speaker diarization to distinguish between user and AI speech, saving conversations to a database, and providing real-time updates to the frontend.
+This project implements a real-time transcription system with speaker identification.
+The system captures audio input in real-time, transcribes the audio using a speech recognition library, identifies the speaker, and stores the conversation in a database for post-processing and summarization.

+# Features

+- Real-time audio processing and transcription
+- Speaker diarization (identifying different speakers)
+- Saving and retrieving conversation history
+- WebSocket support for real-time updates
+- Responsive frontend using React

 # Setup Instructions